CrazyWillBear/wilpac/README.md

 I chose the MPL 2.0 because it requires that you must use the same license, disclose me as the source, and give a copyright and license notice.

 ## How to Use
 Don't!
-This is unfinished, but if you would like to run it, just use `make build run`.
+This is unfinished, but if you would like to run it, just use `make build-release` and the binary will appear in the `bin/` directory.